 The Wolfpack RTC is headed up by coach Obe Blanc.
 A member of the staff since 2014, Blanc was recently named the Coach of the Year by the 2018 National College Open.

 The Wolfpack's RTC boasts a very impressive full-time roster:

 Nick Gwiazdowski (Duanesburg, N.Y.)

 The most decorated wrestler in NC State school history, Gwiazdowski has remained in Raleigh since his collegiate career and trained at the Wolfpack RTC.
 Gwiazdowski has taken over as the top U.S. competitor at 125 kg in freestyle wrestling.
-He is a 2017 Bronze Medalist at the World Championships, and he helped the U.S. win its first Freestyle World Cup since 2003.
-Most recently, Gwiazdowski won Gold at the 2018 Pan Am Games in Peru.
+He is a two-time World Bronze Medalist, placing on the podium at both the 2017 and 2018 World Championships.
+In the summer of 2018, Gwiazdowski earned a spot on the World Team for the second straight year in sweeping his Final X matches, and in 2018 he won Gold at the 2018 Pan Am Games in Peru and Bronze at the Yasar Dogu International in Turkey.
 While at NC State, he won a pair of national championships and was an All-American in all three of his seasons at NC State, and a three-time ACC Wrestler of the Year.

 Tommy Gantt (Cahokia, Ill.)